 - Permanent disabilities

-Contact Morelli Law Firm Today for Your Free Case Review
+Contact Our Firm Today for Your Free Case Review

-If you were involved in a traffic accident, we are available to help recover compensation that you are entitled to.
+If you were involved in a traffic accident, we are available to help you build a case to recover compensation that you are entitled to from the at-fault party.
 You should not have to pay for treatment for injuries someone else caused.
 The defendant(s) are responsible for that.
-Call Morelli Law Firm today at (212) 751-9800 so we can review your case today.
+Call Morelli Law Firm to review your case today.